-The DAC3482 includes a 2-channel, 16-bits wide and 8-samples deep input FIFO which acts as an elastic buffer.
+The DAC3484 includes a 4-channel, 16-bits wide and 8-samples deep input FIFO which acts as an elastic buffer.
 The purpose of the FIFO is to absorb any timing variations between the input data and the internal DAC data rate clock such as the ones resulting from clock-to-data variations from the data source.

-Figure 53 shows a simplified block diagram of the FIFO.
+Figure 52 shows a simplified block diagram of the FIFO.

-Figure 53.
-DAC3482 FIFO Block Diagram
+Figure 52.
+DAC3484 FIFO Block Diagram

-Data is written to the device on the rising and falling edges of DATACLK.
-Each 32-bit wide sample (16-bit I-data and 16-bit Q-data) is written into the FIFO at the address indicated by the write pointer.
-Similarly, data from the FIFO is read by the FIFO Out Clock 32-bits at a time from the address indicated by the read pointer.
-The FIFO Out Clock is generated internally from the DACCLK signal.
-Its rate is equal to DACCLK/2/Interpolation for wordwide data transmission, or DACCLK/Interpolation for byte-wide data transmission.
+Data is written to the device 16-bits at a time on the rising and falling edges of DATACLK.
+In order to form a complete 64-bit wide sample (16-bit A-data, 16-bit B-data, 16-bit C-data, and 16-bit D-data) two DATACLK periods are required.
+Each 64-bit wide sample is written into the FIFO at the address indicated by the write pointer.
+Similarly, data from the FIFO is read by the FIFO Out Clock 64-bits at a time from the address indicated by the read pointer.
+The FIFO Out Clock is generated internally from the DACCLK signal and its rate is equal to DACCLK/Interpolation.
 Each time a FIFO write or FIFO read is done the corresponding pointer moves to the next address.

-The reset position for the FIFO read and write pointers is set by default to addresses 0 and 4 as shown in Figure 53.
+The reset position for the FIFO read and write pointers is set by default to addresses 0 and 4 as shown in Figure 52.
 This offset gives optimal margin within the FIFO.
-The default read pointer location can be set to another value using fifo_offset(2:0) in register config9 (address 4 by default).
+The default read pointer location can be set to another value using fifo_offset(2:0) in register config3 (address 4 by default).
 Under normal conditions data is written-to and read-from the FIFO at the same rate and consequently the write and read pointer gap remains constant.
 If the FIFO write and read rates are different, the corresponding pointers will be cycling at different speeds which could result in pointer collision.
 Under this condition the FIFO attempts to read and write data from the same address at the same time which will result in errors and thus must be avoided.

-The write pointer sync source is selected by $syncsel_fifoin(3:0)$ in register config32.
-In most applications either FRAME or SYNC is used to reset the write pointer.
+The write pointer sync source is selected by syncsel_fifoin(3:0) in register config32.
+In most applications either FRAME or SYNC are used to reset the write pointer.
 Unlike DATA, the sync signal is latched only on the rising edges of DATACLK.
 A rising edge on the sync signal source causes the pointer to return to its original position.

 Similarly, the read pointer sync source is selected by syncsel_fifoout(3:0).
 The write pointer sync source can be set to reset the read pointer as well.
-In this case, the FIFO Out clock will recapture the write pointer sync signal to reset the read pointer.
+In this case, FIFO Out clock will recapture the write pointer sync signal to reset the read pointer.
 This clock domain transfer (DATACLK to FIFO Out Clock) results in phase ambiguity of the reset signal.
 This limits the precise control of the output timing and makes full synchronization of multiple devices difficult.

 To alleviate this, the device offers the alternative of resetting the FIFO read pointer independently of the write pointer by using the OSTR signal.
 The OSTR signal is sampled by DACCLK and must satisfy the timing requirements in the specifications table.
-In order to minimize the skew it is recommended to use the same clock distribution device such as Texas Instruments CDCE62005 to provide the DACCLK and OSTR signals to all the DAC3482 devices in the system.
+In order to minimize the skew it is recommended to use the same clock distribution device such as Texas Instruments CDCE62005 to provide the DACCLK and OSTR signals to all the DAC3484 devices in the system.
 Swapping the polarity of the DACCLK outputs with respect to the OSTR ones establishes proper phase relationship.